 • Clean the front door

-• Sweep the terrace
+• Sweep the deck

-• Clean the garden furniture
+• Clean garden furniture

 • Clean the surroundings near your rental